Dr Eleanor Newbigin

 Biography

 I have also written about the history of economic thought in early twentieth century India and how this worked to shape ideas of society, citizenship and welfare.
-I am interested in how a growing emphasis on measuring economic output during the interwar years shaped debates about poverty, workers' rights and living conditions.
-I have looked at how Indian nationalists used economic data to build new arguments, but also at the ways in which colonialism, unequal access to education and political representation shaped the field of economics and financial expertise in this period, with powerful legacies for economic theory and practice today.
-You can read more about this argument in my essay 'Accounting for the nation, marginalising the empire: taxable capacity and colonial rule in the early twentieth-century' published in the History of Political Economy.
+I examine how Indian nationalists contributed to emerging global practices of measuring wealth, and poverty, but also how colonialism, unequal access to education and political representation shaped the field of economics and financial expertise in this period, with powerful legacies that continue to influence economic scholarship today.

 PhD Supervision